-The behavior of China's stock market has become a major topic of interest not only for the Chinese but also for investors and researchers from around the globe.
-The main Chinese national stock index, the Shanghai Composite Index, gained only 3.4 percent over the entire 2000-2012 period while China's economic growth was booming at an average of 10 percent per year during the same time (Figure 1).
-However, around this low rate of appreciation, China's financial markets have had quite sizeable booms and busts.
+China's financial markets have had quite sizeable booms and busts.
 The extent to which these movements in the market are related to changing rates of economic growth in China has become an interesting question.
 This, in turn, is related to the more general question of the extent to which movements in China's stock market are due to quantifiable domestic economic and financial fundamentals.
 Previous studies have made clear that the Chinese government often has major direct effects on the stock market through measures such as the issuance of stock to the general public by the massive state-owned companies as well as monetary and fiscal policies.
 This may be expected to reduce the explanatory power for stock prices of the standard domestic macroeconomic and financial variables.

 Interest in Chinese financial markets heightened when the Shanghai Composite Index dropped nearly 22 percent during 2011.
-China's GDP increased at a sizzling 9.3% during the same year and the forecasted growth was a solid 8% for 2012 (Yang 2011).
+China's GDP increased at a sizzling 9.3 percent during the same year, and the forecasted growth was a solid 8 percent for 2012 (Yang 2011).
 According to some fund managers, it appeared that "Chinese stock performance has decoupled from its macroeconomic fundamentals" (Bloomberg 2012).
 Despite this short term disconnect, it is important to consider whether there is a long-term relationship between the major macroeconomic fundamentals and financial performance in China.
-This paper investigates this question using a multivariate cointegration and vector error correction model over the period 2000 to 2013 and compares behavior before and after the 2007 stock market crash in China.
+This article investigates this question using a multivariate cointegration and vector error correction model over the period 2000 to 2013 and compares behavior before and after the 2007 stock market crash in China.

-The structure of the paper is as follows: Section 2 reviews literature on the relationship between economic variables and financial performance, Section 3 describes data and methodology, Section 4 explains the testing results, and Section 5 concludes.
+The rest of this article reviews literature about the relationship between economic variables and financial performance.
+It then describes data and methodology and explains testing results.